Practical Guide: Work permits in Spain

 Associated taxes

-What are the consequences of non-compliance?
+What are the consequences of non-compliance with the rules?

-• Risk of demolition of unauthorized work.
+• Risk of demolition of unauthorized works.

-• Difficulties when reselling non-compliant goods.
+• Difficulties when reselling a non-compliant property.

 • Legal and administrative risk for the owner.

-🔎 Advice from the experts at Terreta Spain
+Advice from Terreta Spain experts

-• Strictly adhere to approved plans.
+• Strictly adhere to the approved plans.

 • Inform the town hall of any changes to the project.